 Naval Platform Construction - Advanced Materials and Automated Joining Processes

 The research question answered within this theme was – how can manufacturing processes be advanced to maximise productivity and build quality?

 Solving these research problems will lead to more advanced processes to maximise productivity and quality for manufacturing naval platforms

 Naval Platform Sustainment - Reliability Based Maintenance and Condition-Based Monitoring

 The research question answered within this theme was – how can reliability-based maintenance and condition-based monitoring be integrated into the design and manufacture processes to increase capability and longevity?

 Outcomes from this research theme will provide naval platforms that have extended life spans with greater operational capability and profiles.

 Significance and Innovation

-This project will create a Training Centre to provide exceptional opportunities for 10 higher degree by research students and 3 postdoctoral research fellows to undertake a combination of research and professional training in an industrial environment.
-Each student and postdoctoral fellow will work on a specific industry-driven research project in collaboration with researchers from universities (AMC/UTAS, UoW and Flinders) and government organisations (DSTO and DMTC).
+This project created a Training Centre to provide exceptional opportunities for 9 higher degree by research students and 4 postdoctoral research fellows to undertake a combination of research and professional training in an industrial environment.
+Each student and postdoctoral fellow worked on a specific industry-driven research project in collaboration with researchers from universities (AMC/UTAS, UoW and Flinders) and government organisations (DST Group and DMTC).